-- 1. This Policy and any amendments.

-- 2. The Schedule of Payments and any amendments.

-- 3. Your application for coverage.
+- 1. This Policy of Coverage, the Benefit Chart section of this Policy of Coverage, any amendments; and - 2.
+Your application for coverage.

 Important Notice:

 Please read the copy of the application that you kept after applying for coverage.
 Carefully check the application and write to Medica Insurance Company, 401 Carlson Parkway, Attn: Customer Service, Route CP595, Minnetonka, MN 55305 within 10 days, if any information shown on it is not correct and complete.